Spin order, spin excitations, and RIXS spectra of spin-1/2 tetramer chains: Results

-In Fig.~\ref{fig:fig2}(d), a schematic picture is drawn to indicate the ground state of the tetramer phase, the Haldane phase, and the intermediate gapless critical deconfined spinon state.
+In Fig.~\ref{fig:fig3}(e), a schematic picture is drawn to indicate the ground state of the tetramer phase, the Haldane phase, and the intermediate gapless critical deconfined spinon state.
 The tetramer phase represents a ground state where all the tetramer units form singlets along the chain.
-The tetramer phase is a trivial phase, where all the sites are included in the tetramer singlets and has the lowest string order parameter value.
-In the Haldane phase, a string order is formed in the tetramer chain and gives a nonzero value for the string order parameter $O^z_{str}$.
-The gapless critical deconfined spin state III is an intermediate state, where three-site doublets with $S=1/2$ effective spins form in the tetramer system.
+The tetramer phase, which is a trivial phase where all the sites are included in the tetramer singlets, has the lowest string order parameter value.
+In the Haldane phase, a string order is formed in the tetramer chain and gives a nonzero value for the string order parameter $O^z_{str}(\alpha,\beta)$.
+The gapless critical deconfined spinon state III is an intermediate state, where three-site doublets with $S=1/2$ effective spins form in the tetramer system.
 While one spin in a tetramer unit is excluded from the three-site doublet.
 The string order parameter in the the gapless critical deconfined state III has intermediate values between the values of the tetramer phase and the Haldane phase.
-It can be deduced that the intrinsic high energy excitations for the tetramer system exists in the tetramer phase.
+It can be deduced that the intrinsic high-energy excitations for the tetramer system exist in the tetramer phase.
 The tetramer chain generates gapped excitations from the Haldane phase, which is the typical Haldane phase.
-While the gapless excitations exists in the deconfined spin state III.
+While the gapless excitations exist in the deconfined spinon state III.